rusins/littlewood-poly-root-counter/README.md

-    For example, running the program by executing `./count-roots -d 1-10 -a -e 0.5 -t 8` will read all the roots in the files for degrees 1 to 10, and count how many roots are within the disk of radius 1/sqrt(n).
+    For example, running the program by executing `./count-roots -d 1-10 -a -e 0.5 -t 8` will read all the roots in the files for degrees 1 to 10, and count how many roots are within the disk of radius 1/sqrt(n) centered at +1.
 And it will use 8 worker threads to do so.
 To save this output to a file, simply pipe it:
     `./count-roots -d 1-10 -a -e -0.5 -t 8 > count.dat`

 - `count-ones` is a program that counts the multiplicities of +1 as a root for random Littlewood polynomials.
 For each degree n, it outputs a line with n numbers: the probability of +1 being a root of that multiplicity.